cuongbk/Remote-SMS/README.md

 ------------

 Our application is designed by Android RF-Lab group (HUST) to help an user don't need to touch his phone but can exchange data (like SMS) on his working PC using wireless LAN connection between them.

+Our application in smart phone receives a SMS and send it to a PC using TCP protocol with wireless LAN connection established.
+And the user also can reply a SMS or sends a new one in his working PC and his phone will send it automatically.
+Additionally, this application can also receive and notify user whose call to user can answer or not.